rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 If you're building an Android app and have a device with Android KitKat 4.4 or higher, [Google Remote Debugging](https://developer.chrome.com/devtools/docs/remote-debugging) is an alternative to Weinre that's a bit easier to install and offers some fine visuals for testing, debugging and fine-tuning your app while it's running on the device.

 Google Remote Debugging works with native Android apps that use WebView--such as those built with RhoMobile--as well as purely browser-based apps.
-It employs live screencasting from the remote unit to the development host, and through port forwarding and virtual host mapping, permits the device to access a development server, if necessary.
+It includes live screencasting from the remote unit to the development host, and supports port forwarding and virtual host mapping in case your device needs to access a development server.

 ###Requirements

-Google Remote Debugging requires a Mac OS X or Windows development machine with Chrome 32 or later installed plus a USB cable and available USB port.
-The target device must be running Android 4.4 (KitKat) or later and be enabled for USB debugging.
-The app to be tested must be configured for WebView debugging.
+* Mac OS X or Windows development host
+* Chrome 32 or later installed
+* A USB cable for connecting the target to the dev. host
+* A target device running Android 4.4 (KitKat) or later
+* USB debugging enabled on target
+* An app configured for WebView debugging

 ###1.
 Enable Device Debugging
 The target device must have USB debugging enabled.
 This feature is found in **Settings >> Developer Options** panel, which is hidden by default.

 ![Developer Options](http://rhodocs.s3.amazonaws.com/guide/debugging_js/Android_developerOptions.png)

-Here's how to **unhide Developer options**, if neccessary:
+Here's how to **unhide Developer options** (if neccessary) **and enable USB debugging**:

 1. Go to **Settings >> About Phone**
 2. **Go to the "Build Number" box** (by scrolling all the way to the bottom)